-On the steep slope of one of the edges of Toronto’s ravine system we created a place for contemplation, introspection and shared spiritual expression.
-A place with no prescribed belief, where people of all walks of life can experience what is sacred to them in their own way.
+On the steep slope of one of the edges of Toronto’s ravine system, we created a place for contemplation, introspection, and shared spiritual expression.
+A place with no prescribed belief, where people of all walks of life can experience what is sacred to them in their way.
 The project introduces a unique ecological approach to its site, significantly contributing to the ecosystem of Toronto’s ravine system.

 We wanted to create a space that would be 'sacred' for everyone, religious or non-religious.
 The result is a design that reflects universal values and symbolism of life, time, and humanity.

-The center of the chapel represents a single axis in space that functions as a beacon from the highway and that is occupied by water, earth and light.
-From this center, the concentric walls echo out into the landscape creating protected niches, small seating (and thinking) places, processional paths, and gardens.
+The center of the chapel represents a single axis in space that functions as a beacon from the highway, and that is occupied by water, earth, and light.
+The concentric walls echo out into the landscape from this center, creating protected niches, small seating (and thinking) places, processional paths, and gardens.

-The form of the building guides and enables the gathering of people, while at the same time disconnecting us from daily life, like stepping back from a painting to witness what you have created.
-We wanted the space to be engaging in different ways, over time, over seasons, and thoughout the landscape.
-We reflected the posture of mankind through the verticality of the chapel.
+The form of the building guides and enables the gathering of people while at the same time disconnecting us from daily life, like stepping back from a painting to witness what you have created.
+We wanted the space to be engaging in different ways, over time, over seasons, and throughout the landscape.
+We reflected the posture of humanity through the verticality of the chapel.

-The chapel is a complex and ever changing place that is not always easy to comprehend or in which to plan path ahead, as an analogy to how we proceed through life.
+The chapel is a complex and ever-changing place that is not always easy to comprehend or in which to plan the path, as an analogy to how we proceed through life.

-Most religions, life philosophies and spiritual ideologies have a circle in their symbolism.
-It could be said that the circle is the one form that binds humanity both in the symbolic meaning (the endless line, expansion of life, eternality) as in the references to all that is important to us (marriage ring, iris of the eye, our planet, the moon and the sun, our source of life).
+Most religions, life philosophies, and spiritual ideologies have a circle in their symbolism.
+It could be said that the circle is the one form that binds humanity both in the symbolic meaning - the endless line, expansion of life, and eternality.
+It is found in many of our most important and sacred things in life, such as a wedding ring, the iris of the eye, our planet, the moon, and the sun.
 This makes the broken circular shapes of the chapel reflect both one-ness and different perspectives on the same.

-The chapel features a hanging chandelier organ for which Kegg Organ builders was consulted.
+The chapel features a hanging chandelier organ for which Kegg Organ builders were consulted.
 It is a hollow design, allowing the chapel’s central void to pass through the organ’s center.

 The structure of the chapel consists of semi-circular concrete walls.
-While these function to create the spaces of the chapel, they double as anti-erosion walls that prevent the topsoil from the ravine to wash away, a problem that’s been damaging the area for decades.
+While these function to create the chapel spaces, they double as anti-erosion walls that prevent the topsoil from the ravine from washing away, a problem that’s been damaging the area for decades.

 This creates a new eco-region that can grow and develop using indigenous plants that otherwise would not stand a chance.
 All other materials of the building are made of local natural wood.

-All heating, ventilation and water treatment is performed on-site and autonomously.
+All heating, ventilation, and water treatment is performed on-site and autonomously.
 These innovations also play a role in the symbolism and atmosphere of the site and building.
-For instance, rain water is collected at the top of the ravine, and trickles down small channels that run alongside paths to merge the element of water in the symbolic procession.
-They also irrigate the landscape and make for an anti-erosion runoff system.
+For instance, rainwater is collected at the top of the ravine and trickles down small channels that run alongside paths to merge the water element in the symbolic procession.
+They also irritate the landscape and make for an anti-erosion runoff system.

-The materials are chosen to show the passage of time, and to allow the building to receive new meaning as the world around it changes.
-The solid concrete walls will stand the test of time much longer than the wooden floors and radial walls, allowing the building to become an abstract memory in the landscape in a distant future.
+The materials chosen show the passage of time and allow the building to receive new meaning as the world changes.
+The solid concrete walls will stand the test of time much longer than the wooden floors and radial walls, allowing the building to become an abstract memory in the landscape in the distant future.

-Much after the function of this building has ceased to exist, the white walls will keep the ravine from eroding, protecting its ecosphere, and stand as a testament for human gathering.
+Much after, the function of this building has ceased to exist.
+The white walls will keep the ravine from eroding, protecting its ecosphere, and stand as a testament to the human gathering.